Together We Can Stop the Spread of Jumping Worms in Canada

 Ensure the installation of basic and inexpensive boot brush stations and scuff mats at trailheads and forest entry points, and examine options for their placement at other arrival points such as relevant Northern airports, train and bus passenger stations.

 Support all regulations that restrict the transport of infested soil, mulch, or potted plants.
 Fortunately, Canada does restrict soil and mulch from travelling here from US.
-However, jumping worms are not yet prohibited here, while they are a prohibited species in various American states familiar with their impact to our immediate south.
+However, jumping worms are not yet prohibited here and so within our borders they are moved, while they are a prohibited species in various American states familiar with their impact to our immediate south.

 5. Bag, Report and Dispose of Worms